 Here are 5 good reasons to study pharmacy at Monash University Malaysia:

 Pharmacists are in high demand in Malaysia, with the ratio to population of about 1:4000.

 2) Research-led teaching

 The Monash Faculty of Pharmacy and Pharmaceutical Sciences is internationally renowned as a key research centre in pharmacy and pharmaceutical sciences and home to the Monash Institute of Pharmaceutical Sciences (MIPS).
 The MIPS comprises the largest and most experienced group of pharmaceutical scientists in Australia.
-Monash has been named the best university in Australia, and the third best in the world at which to study Pharmacy and Pharmacology according to QS World Rankings by Subject 2019.
+Monash has been named the best university in Australia, and the second best in the world at which to study Pharmacy and Pharmacology according to QS World Rankings by Subject.

 3) Qualified and experienced lecturers

 Lecturers and academics conducting Bachelor of Pharmacy units bring to their teaching a wealth of insight and experience from industry and professional practice, locally and internationally.

 4) Exciting student life

 Monash University Malaysia offers a vibrant and international learning environment.
 Students are encouraged to participate in campus activities and be an active part of the campus community.